mehediparvez/newsletter/README.md

    - Visual analytics for portfolio trends and newsletter effectiveness
    - Shareable reports for stakeholders

-3. **AWS Services vs. All-Google Solution**:
-   - AWS Pinpoint offers significantly lower costs at scale than alternatives
+3. **Email Delivery Options**:
+   - Continue using HubSpot API as the primary solution for consistency
+   - Consider Amazon Pinpoint as a cost-effective alternative for scale
-   - Hybrid architecture leverages strengths of both platforms
+   - Hybrid architecture provides flexibility to adapt based on cost and needs
-   - Future-proof design with multiple integration options

 #### Key Components:

 1. **Member Portfolio Sheets**: Remain as input interface for members
 2. **Google Apps Script**: Handles sync from sheets to BigQuery
 3. **BigQuery**: Central data warehouse for all portfolio and research data
-4. **Looker Studio**: Analytics dashboards and reporting
-5. **Amazon Pinpoint**: Scalable email delivery service
+4. **HubSpot API**: Primary email delivery service for consistency with short-term solution
-6. **AWS Lambda**: Serverless functions for data processing and newsletter generation
+5. **Amazon Pinpoint (Optional)**: Cost-effective alternative for scaling beyond 30,000+ members

 ### Low-Level Design